One of the most frequently received questions from you guys, members of our VapeFuse Community is:

 Let’s learn a bit more about the medicinal value left and the re-use of the fully vaped herbs.

 The Medicinal Value of the Dry Herb After Vaporization

 Wondering if you can still reheat and reuse your vaporized cannabis?
 Well, yes and no.

 After vaping your dry herbs, the leftover has been activated due to heating and only retain low concentrations of extractable, active ingredients.
 They can make delightful, but not highly intense byproducts.

 For instance, after medical cannabis undergoes vaporization, it still contains therapeutic cannabinoids.

-The level of cannabinoids retained in already vaped buds varies by temperature used to vaporize them in the first round.
-Exceedingly high temperatures yield amorphous and crispy chunks unsuitable for reprocessing.
+The level of cannabinoids retained in already vaped buds varies by temperature used to vaporize them.
+Exceedingly high temperatures may yield amorphous and crispy chunks unsuitable for reprocessing.